janKozie1/hooks/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Bug report
+name: Feature request
-about: Create a report for a bug you've found
+about: Describe a new feature
 title: ''
-labels: bug
+labels: enhancement
 assignees: ''

 ---